OPERATION OF THE ASTROLABE

 meteor shower radiant, galactic center, deepsky feature, &c.
 Targets

-scale on the rete is sorely felt.
+scale on this rete is sorely felt.
+A planet, other solar ssytem body,

 ecliptic according to its longitude.